bipinKrishnan/Pokedex/README.md

 <img src="media/pikachu.gif"/>

-This is a web app version similar to Pokédex(a device for getting details about a pokemon found in the Pokémon cartoon series), built and deployed with [streamlit](https://www.streamlit.io/).
+This is a web app version similar to Pokédex(a device for getting details about a pokemon, found in the Pokémon cartoon series), built and deployed with [streamlit](https://www.streamlit.io/).

 You can upload pokemon images by launching the app or interactively play with code by lauching the notebook.